Voorhees2019/fakeCSV/README.md

 ### [Check this out at heroku](https://fake-csv-project.herokuapp.com)

-## <div style="text-align: justify">This is an online service for generating CSV files containing the fake data with the possibility to create your own schemas with the custom fields.<br />There 5 types of data can be generated in the same schema:</div>
+## <div style="text-align: justify">This is an online service for generating CSV files containing the fake data with the possibility to create your own schemas with the custom fields.<br />There are 5 types of data can be generated in the same schema:</div>

 - Name
 - Email